Where No Vultures Fly: Plot

 When he confronts the ivory poacher in a remote area one night the poacher's native accomplices spear him in the leg and run off.
-As a Leopard is about to attack the injured Payton one of his own native helpers comes to his rescue.
-The poacher meets a fatal end when his jeep is chased over a cliff by a rhino.
+As a leopard is about to attack the injured Payton one of his own native helpers comes to his rescue.
+The poacher meets a fatal end when his jeep is chased over a cliff by a rhinoceros.